hggh/hggh.github.io/_posts/2014-07-04-Lenovo-X240-Linux.markdown

  * connect one 24" screen to the Display Port on the left side of the notebook
  * disable the internal laptop screen

 The LTE/UTMS modem (Sierra Gobi5000) works with kernel 3.15 out of the box.
-I using Network Manager in XFCE to establish a network connection.
+I'm using Network Manager in XFCE to establish a network connection.